 Effortlessly create your own world of intricate and synchronized echoes, along with hypnotic and atmospheric repeats that blur the line between delay and reverb.
 Stretch your sonic horizons with five musically satisfying rhythmic subdivisions and three dual delay routing options.
-Go from syncopated, pulsating delay patterns, to evocative, spaced-out echo trails all in a compact, pedalboard-friendly format.
+Go from syncopated, pulsating delay patterns, to evocative, spaced-out echo trails, all in a compact, pedalboard-friendly format.

 Our thorough investigation of digital delay technology reveals the unique personalities that these delays possess.
 Delve into DIG’s three digital delay voicings: the early ’80s adaptive delta modulation mode, the mid-’80s 12 bit pulse code modulation mode, and the modern high-resolution 24/96 mode.

 Multiply these distinct voicings by two and get DIG — your perfect dual delay ally.

-Digital conversion technologies in the late 70s was advancing rapidly, and clever electronics designers were on a quest to squeeze out the best possible performance specs, with fidelity not possible from tape or analog circuits.
-Their imaginative solutions achieved pristine delays that posess some unintended, unique characteristics as they sought to overcome the limitations of the conversion processes.
-Our careful study of digital delay technology reveals their individual personalities.
+Digital conversion technologies in the late 70s were advancing rapidly, and clever electronics designers were on a quest to squeeze out the best possible performance specs, with fidelity not possible from tape or analog circuits.
+Their imaginative solutions to the limitations of the conversion process resulted in delays that possessed some unintended, unique characteristics.
+DIG accurately and beautifully reveals their individual personalities.

 ADM – A one bit, high sample rate conversion technique that evolved from telecommunications voice coding.
 The conversion and supporting signal conditioning, limiting, and pre-emphasis/deemphasis create a percussive wide-band delay that adds more character when input dynamics increase.